-Starting an affiliate marketing or blog is one of the best things a student can do.
-It feels like starting a small business from your bedroom.
-But many people stop before they even start.
-They get stuck at the very first step.
-They don’t know what to write about.
-This is where you need to learn how to find your niche.
+Affiliate marketing or starting a blog is one of the best things a student can do.
+It’s like starting a small business from your bedroom.
+But many stop before they start.
+They get stuck at the first step.
+They don’t know what to write.
+This is where you learn how to find your niche.

 Table of Contents